timthepost/tieto/README.md

 text-based retrieval and retrieval-augmented generation capabilities, in resource-constrained environments.
 Tieto is also the Finnish word for knowledge.

-Using Tieto, llama.cpp, and [any 3B - 8B Q4_K_S or Q4_K_M model][3], you can
+Using Tieto, llama.cpp, and [almost any 3B - 8B Q4_K_S or Q4_K_M model][3], you
-easily run a simple interface to query local text/markdown documents.
+can easily run a simple interface to query local text/markdown documents.
 Tieto was developed on an 11th-gen i3 Chromebook with less than 6GB of usable RAM - it'll run on any system that can host Deno and a CPU-bound inference engine (llama.cpp).

 Tieto supports frontmatter metadata in files, and allows filtering by metadata